claabs/qbittorrent-jobs/README.md

 - have downloaded bytes (no cross-seeds)
 - match the configured tracker
 - under the configured maximum seed time
-- above the configured minimum progress percentage
+- above the configured minimum download percentage

 ## Tracker Uptime